kyma-project/website/content/blog-posts/2021-03-18-release-notes-1.21/index.md

 ## Eventing

-### Knative-based Eventing replaced by NATS
+### Knative-based eventing replaced by NATS

-In this release, we removed Knative-based Eventing.
+In this release, we removed Knative-based eventing.
-The new Eventing is based on [NATS](https://github.com/nats-io/nats-server) with a Kyma-specific Subscription custom resource (CR).
+The new Eventing component is based on [NATS](https://github.com/nats-io/nats-server) with a Kyma-specific Subscription custom resource (CR).
 For upgrade scenarios, refer to the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.21/docs/migration-guides/1.20-1.21.md).

-For more information on the new Eventing, read the [documentation](https://kyma-project.io/docs/1.21/components/eventing).
+For more information on the new eventing, read the [documentation](https://kyma-project.io/docs/1.21/components/eventing).

 ## Serverless